DLR-RM/stable-baselines3/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the tests accordingly (*required for a bug fix or a new feature*).
 - [ ] I have updated the documentation accordingly.
+- [ ] I have opened an associated PR on the [SB3-Contrib repository](https://github.com/Stable-Baselines-Team/stable-baselines3-contrib) (if necessary)
+- [ ] I have opened an associated PR on the [RL-Zoo3 repository](https://github.com/DLR-RM/rl-baselines3-zoo) (if necessary)
 - [ ] I have reformatted the code using `make format` (**required**)
 - [ ] I have checked the codestyle using `make check-codestyle` and `make lint` (**required**)
 - [ ] I have ensured `make pytest` and `make type` both pass. (**required**)